bikester1/coinbase_pro_rust_api/README.md

 ## Quickstart Info

-This api has a main client struct called [CBProAPI].
+This api has a main client struct called [api::CBProAPI].
 This struct is like a reqwest struct and can be cheaply copied, cloned, and passed between threads.
 Internally it implements its state utilizing [std::sync::Arc](https://doc.rust-lang.org/std/sync/struct.Arc.html) and [tokio::sync::Mutex](https://docs.rs/tokio/latest/tokio/sync/struct.Mutex.html).